McDegens-DAO/mcburn-js/README.md

 # ATTN!

 This repo is not production ready out of the box.
-It is meant to show basic usage examples.
+It is meant to show basic usage examples and is currently in development.

 # Program